 An interview with Antonio de Souza Júnior, Director of Education, Jaraguá do Sul Municipality, Santa Catarina, Brazil

-Interview and translation by Mauricio Pino Yancovic, CIAE Institute for Advanced Education Studies, University of Chile
+Interview and translation by Mauricio Pino Yancovic, CIAE Institute for Advanced Education Studies, Chile

 1. How did the different service providers react to the COVID-19 pandemic?